christiankoning/AR_Car_Configurator/README.md

 - Delete option to remove the model and replace it.
 - 2 buttons to manually rotate the model.
 - Automatic rotate button that rotates the model until you stop it.
-- Slider to set the size of the model
+- Slider to set the size of the model.
 - 2 animated hints that show you how to search for ARPlanes and how to place the model.
 - ARPlane indicator.
 This shows where the model is going to be placed.
 - ARPlanes.
 These will generate planes where you could place the model.